ChemicalDevelopment/PGS/README.md

 from x = 0 to 39

-This program looks for larger and longer examples of this!
+This program looks for larger and longer examples of this, and does it over the internet over multiple computers.

 ## More Info
 More info can be found on our wiki (https://github.com/ChemicalDevelopment/PGS/wiki)